-The best keyboards for PCs are an often overlooked, but essential part of your setup - it's what you'll be typing on for some time, so comfort and useability are an absolute must.
-A fantastic clicking sound, key height, and comfortability, there are hundreds of options to consider when you're looking for the ultimate keyboard, but with so many options online, it can be truly difficult to decipher what to do.
+The best keyboards for PCs are an often overlooked, but essential part of your setup - it's what you'll use to type, game, code, whatever you need it for, so comfort and useability are an absolute must.
+A sharp mechanical click, key height, and ergonomics, there are hundreds of options to consider when you're looking for the ultimate keyboard, but with so many options online, it can be truly difficult to decipher what to do.

 The best keyboards for PC of 2024: